milovanpinxteren/WCST/ReadMe.md

 ## Database structure:
 - GeneralPlayerInfo (stats + misc)
-- Shooting
+- Shooting (Foreign key from GeneralPlayerInfo)
-- Passing (passing + passing_types)
+- Passing (passing + passing_types) (Foreign key from GeneralPlayerInfo)
-- Defense
+- Defense (Foreign key from GeneralPlayerInfo)
-- Possession
+- Possession (Foreign key from GeneralPlayerInfo)
-- DuelsandOffside
+- DuelsandOffside (Foreign key from GeneralPlayerInfo)

 ## Flow and use case
 - User logs in and redirects to critereaselection page